aaronpk/live-chat-overlay/README.md

 * https://chrome.google.com/webstore/detail/live-chat-overlay/aplaefbnohemkmngdogmbkpompjlijia

 Or you can install this as an "unpacked" extension.
+[Download this project](https://github.com/aaronpk/live-chat-overlay/archive/refs/heads/main.zip) and unzip it somewhere on your computer.
 In Chrome, launch the Extensions page

 * [chrome://extensions/](chrome://extensions/)

-Then choose "Load unpacked", and navigate to this folder.
+Then choose "Load unpacked", and navigate to the folder you unzipped this into.

 ## Usage